-- b. each voting person writes or marks on the voting paper the name of the candidate that the voting person most prefers.
-Such votes are then counted and if any candidate receives an absolute majority of valid votes cast, such candidate is elected; - c. if no candidate receives an absolute majority of valid votes cast the candidate who receives the least number is eliminated provided that if a candidate receives no votes such candidate together with the candidate who receives the least number of votes is eliminated; - all candidates polling less than ten (10)% of the total votes cast are eliminated unless this would result in less than three candidates remaining eligible for election, in which case such candidates polling a lesser percentage of the total votes cast as will leave at least three (3) candidates eligible for election in the next ballot are eliminated;
+- each voting person designates the name of the candidate that the voting person most prefers.
+Such votes are then counted and if any candidate receives an absolute majority of valid votes cast, such candidate is elected; - if no candidate receives an absolute majority of valid votes cast the candidate who receives the least number is eliminated provided that if a candidate receives no votes such candidate together with the candidate who receives the least number of votes is eliminated; - d. all candidates polling less than ten (10)% of the total votes cast are eliminated unless this would result in less than three (3) candidates remaining eligible for election, in which case such candidates polling a lesser percentage of the total votes cast as will leave at least three (3) candidates eligible for election in the next ballot are eliminated;